mosip/documentation/docs/Github-Workflow.md

 1. Create a new issue in [MOSIP Jira](https://mosip.atlassian.net/).

-1. You may work on `master` or create a new branch.
+1. You may work on `master`, switch to a branch (like Release branch) or create a new branch.

 1. Make sure you are up-to-date with upstream repo.
     ```